en_USEnglish

 What is Google Analytics?

-Google Analytics is a web analytics service provided by Google that collects data and generates detailed statistics on users' interactions with a website.
-Used by a multitude of companies, from small start-ups to large multinationals, this tool helps to understand the behavior of online visitors.
+Google Analytics is a web analytics service provided by Google that collects data and generates detailed statistics on user interactions with a website.
+Used by a multitude of businesses, from small startups to large multinationals, this tool helps understand the online behavior of visitors.

 Why use Google Analytics?

-Using Google Analytics is crucial, as it enables you to evaluate the effectiveness of your marketing efforts, improve the user experience and make decisions based on concrete data.
-With the information you gather, you can adjust your strategies to achieve specific objectives, such as increasing conversions or optimizing your site's content.
+Using Google Analytics is crucial because it allows you to evaluate the effectiveness of your marketing efforts, improve user experience, and make data-driven decisions.
+With the information you gather, you can adjust your strategies to achieve specific goals, such as increasing conversions or optimizing your website content.

 Overview of main features

-Google Analytics' key features include tracking user sessions, analyzing traffic sources, measuring conversions and sales, and generating customized reports.
-These tools help you better understand how visitors interact with your site, and identify areas for improvement.
+Google Analytics' core features include user session tracking, traffic source analysis, conversion and sales measurement, and custom reporting.
+These tools help you better understand how visitors interact with your site and identify areas for improvement.

 Collecting data